smartshark27/snake/README.md

-# snake
+# snakey
-Classic snake improved and done in HTML using SVG.
+A snake that follows your taps.
+Done in HTML using SVG.